Asking questions (pt. 2)

 app.logger.info("Number of articles fetched in %0.4f seconds.", toc - tic)

-Fetching a random article and its title is pretty straightforward.
+Fetching a random article and its title is straightforward.

 def get_random_article():